 Quizzes will be administered via Canvas.
-Every week between 10:00pm on Thursday and 11:59pm on Sunday, you will be able to access that week's quiz, under "Course Documents."
-The quiz will sample from material covered in lectures and readings from Monday through Thursday of that week, unless otherwise noted on the syllabus.
+Every week between 10:00pm on Thursday and 11:59pm on Sunday, you will be able to access that week's quiz, under "Quizzes."
+The quiz will sample from material covered in lectures and readings from Monday through Thursday of that week, unless otherwise noted.

-There will be one guiz each week (3 total).
-NO make-up guizzes will be administered.
+There will be one quiz each week (3 total).
+NO make-up quizzes will be administered.